 This course enhances the student's technical and aesthetic skills as a video producer and director.
-Significant work with digital camcorders and current digital editing software.
-Students will work with local non-profit organizations to produce a video for their organizational needs.
+Significant work with digital recording and current digital editing software.
 Prerequisite: COM 285 or consent of instructor or department chair.
 Fee may be assessed.